 How a Brutal Fight Changed Starship, and Mickey Thomas’ Face, Forever

 One of rock's most dramatic feuds boiled over on Sept.
-24, 1989, when Starship's tour in support of Love Among the Cannibals reached Scranton, Penn.
+24, 1989, when Starship's tour in support of Love Among the Cannibals reached Scranton, Pa.
 By the time it was over, Mickey Thomas would need facial reconstructive surgery and his longtime friend Donny Baldwin would be out of the group.

 Their brutal altercation that night was all the more astonishing because Baldwin had served as drummer in the Elvin Bishop Band, where Thomas rose to early fame on the strength of their No. 3 1976 hit "Fooled Around and Fell in Love."
 It was Thomas who brought Baldwin on board in 1982 to replace Aynsley Dunbar in Jefferson Starship -- an act that originally grew out of one of the '60s signature flower-power groups, Jefferson Airplane.

 On the outside looking in, their bond appeared to be rock solid.
 And times, for a while, had been good.
 Paul Kantner's subsequent, and quite bitter, split with the band led to a shortening of its moniker, and the newly rechristened Starship streaked even higher up the pop charts into the mid-'80s – with two Top 15 albums and three No. 1 singles.

 Fast-forward to the end of the decade, however, and much had changed.
 Love Among the Cannibals followed the latest departure of Grace Slick, a stalwart who went back to the initial Jefferson Airplane days.
 This would also be the final album to feature Craig Chaquico, who had been guitarist on every previous Jefferson Starship/Starship release.